Table of Contents

 |Serratus anterior||External surface of ribs 1–8||Medial border of scapula||Long thoracic nerve (C6, C7)||Protracts scapula; holds scapula against posterior thoracic wall|

 The pectoralis major muscle forms the axilla, and its fibers rotate 180 degrees.
 When the arm is lifted, the fascial layer loosens and shifts back to neutral when the arm is dropped, to avoid restraining.
 The bicipital groove is located between the clavicular fibers and the sternal fibers and can be identified by palpation.

 Function of the Pectoralis Major Muscle

 The main functions of pectoralis major are flexion, adduction, and internal rotation of the arm.
 At the fixed end of the humerus, the pectoralis major muscle pulls the shoulder girdle in the ventral direction.
 Due to its location, it belongs to the chest (pectoral) muscle group.

 Clinical Significance of the Pectoralis Major Muscle

-In post-traumatic damage of the brachial plexus, the pectoralis major muscle can be transposed partially and restore lost arm function.
+In post-traumatic damage of the brachial plexus, the pectoralis major muscle can be transposed surgically in a partial manner to restore arm function.